rnreich/recursive-symmetric-adversarial-ensemble/README.md

        if intelligence_signal == float(1):
            wake = True

-*The variable wake being set to True causes a sudden reset of all training variables, along with the high gate errors being entered into the recursive cycle.*
+*The variable wake being set to True causes a sudden reset of all training variables, along with the high gate errors being entered into the recursive cycle.
+The operator is trained to predict the correct value despite of these cycles and is the biggest component in every synapse.*

 --------------------------------------------------------------------------------